Syria national football team

-The Syria national football team (منتخب سُورِيَا لِكُرَّةُ الْقَدَم) represents Syria in international football and is controlled by the Syrian Arab Federation for Football, the governing body for football in Syria.
-Syria has never qualified for the World Cup finals but did reach the fourth qualification round in 2018.
-The team is currently banned by FIFA from playing at home, as they have not hosted a game since December 2010.
-Internationally, Syria won the 2012 WAFF Championship, 1957 Pan Arab Games and the 1987 Mediterranean Games.
+The Syria national football team (منتخب سُورِيَا لِكُرَّةُ الْقَدَم) represents Syria in international football, and is controlled by the Syrian Arab Federation for Football, the governing body for football in Syria.
+Syria has never qualified for the World Cup finals, but did reach the fourth qualification round in 2018.
+The team was banned by FIFA from playing at home since December 2010.
+Internationally, Syria won the 2012 WAFF Championship, 1957 Arab Games, 1987 Mediterranean Games and the 2024 Intercontinental Cup.

 History

-From 1936 to 1969: The beginnings
+1936–1969: The beginnings

 The Syrian Football Federation was founded in 1936, 10 years before independence from the French in 1946.
 It has been affiliated with FIFA since 1937 and has been a member of AFC since 1969.
-Syria played its first unofficial matches under the name of Damascus XI with Lebanon (5–4) in 1939 and with Iraq (1–2) in 1944.
+In 1939, Syria played its first unofficial matches under the name of Damascus XI with Beirut XI in Beirut, resulting in a 5–4 win.
+Over the following years, the two teams competed in 16 unofficial matches until 1963, with the Damascus XI winning seven, drawing two, and losing seven.

+Syria's first official football match took place on 26 April 1942, against Lebanon, as part of the Coupe Hauteclocque.
+The game, held at the AUB field in Beirut, ended in a 2–1 victory for "the Qasioun Eagles", in front of 3,000 spectators.
+The Coupe Hauteclocque, a trophy donated by French diplomat Jean de Hauteclocque in 1939, was intended to be a regular fixture between Lebanon and Syria.
+Although two matches were initially planned, only the Beirut fixture was played.
+The cup became a point of contention, as the Syrian Football Association had retained possession of it since 1939.
+Syria later played two additional friendly matches against Lebanon in 1947, winning 4–1 in Beirut on 4 May, and 1–0 in Aleppo on 18 May.